Is Your Provider VBAC Supportive?

 - Open to induction or augmentation of labor if medically appropriate.

-- Understanding that each labor and baby will have its own unique labor, and as long as the MotherBaby dyad are doing well, labor doesn’t need to have time limits.
+- Understanding that each labor and baby will have its own unique labor, and as long as the MotherBaby dyad is doing well, labor doesn’t need to have time limits.

 - Encouraging laboring at home in early labor as long as it is safe.